mithundh/gitastic/README.md

 # gitastic
 first project
-here are edits to the original branch
+here are edits to the original branch.